 The 5 most popular marketing psychology principles that are preferably considered and the associated best practices to create strong brand equity are:-

-1. Reciprocity Principle
+1. Reciprocity principle

 This principle is based on the idea that to drive higher sales, you firstly need to deliver something to customers.
-You need to provide them with the services and products that fits to their desires and needs, and induce an emotion of returning the favor.
+You need to provide them with the services and products that fit their desires and needs, and induce an emotion of returning the favor.
 Only then you will be able to acquire new users and build strong relationships with your customers.

 So, look forward to providing them with some value first.
 For example, apps like Zomato offers heavy discounts on the first order.

-2. Information-Gap Theory
+2. Information-gap Theory